Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

 * You can leave the Tags blank.
 * Select the Region and Data Center closest to you.
 * Once created, click on the new database name, where you can view the database URL and Password.

+# Cloudinary API
+This project uses the Cloudinary API to store media assets online, due to the fact that Heroku doesn't persist this type of data.

+To obtain your own Cloudinary API key, create an account and log in.

+* For Primary interest, you can choose Programmable Media for image and video API.
+* Optional: edit your assigned cloud name to something more memorable.
+* On your Cloudinary Dashboard, you can copy your API Environment Variable.
+* Be sure to remove the CLOUDINARY_URL= as part of the API value; this is the key.

 # Heroku Deployment
 Heroku, a platform as a service (PaaS), was employed for this project.
 This cloud-based platform enables developers to build, run, and manage applications entirely on the cloud.